LHolten/blog/content/rust_query_announcement.md

 use v0::*;
 ```

+Schema defintions in `rust-query` use enum syntax, but no actual enum is defined here.
 This schema defines three tables with specified columns and relationships:
 - Using another table name as a column type creates a foreign key constraint.
 - The `#[unique]` attribute creates named unique constraints.